-Growing up in Geelong gave Anita Barrett incredible access to Victoria's Surf Coast, Bellarine region and parklands where she naturally developed an innate love of the natural world.
+Growing up in Geelong gave Anita Barrett excellent access to Victoria's Surf Coast, Bellarine region and parklands, where she naturally developed an innate love of the natural world.

-Throughout her life, Anita has always lived with anxiety and finds immersion in nature cultivates emotional wealth and often seeks the natural environment on a regular basis making her feel alive, grateful and guaranteed to get her creative juices flowing.
+Throughout her life, Anita has always lived with anxiety.
+She finds immersion in nature cultivates emotional wealth and often seeks the natural environment regularly, making her feel alive, grateful and guaranteed to get her creative juices flowing.

 Anita has a passion for sketching and documenting her experiences, trying to capture the calmness of the moment, also showing her appreciation for shapes and lines found in nature.
 Her sketchbooks have become a personal record and visual journey of creative calm, and they are an integral part of her art practice.